rowan-hennessy/rowan-hennessy.github.io/polipredictor.md

 similar political beliefs to the query.

-  We used SVD and sentiment analysis as an attempt to match the user's sentiment, rather than an edit distance based search engine.
+  We used SVD and sentiment analysis as an attempt to match the user's sentiment, rather than an arbitrary distance based search engine.

   Below are links to the repo, as well as an example